Julia Pastrana: Exhibition after death

-After Pastrana's death, Lent sold her body and their son's body to Professor Sukolov of Moscow University who permanently preserved them.
-Her body was taxidermically preserved.
+Following the deaths of his wife and son on 25 March 1860, Lent sold her body and their son's body to Professor Sukolov of Moscow University who preserved them.
 The process was a blend of taxidermy techniques and embalming chemicals.
 Although generically referred to as a "mummy" by some authors, her preserved body was technically not a mummy because it was not mummified.
 Her body was "stuffed", as noted by renowned naturalist and taxidermist Charles Darwin.

 After the bodies were preserved by Sukolov, Lent re-purchased them from him and began exhibiting them throughout Europe.
 Lent later found another woman with similar features, married her and changed her name from Marie Bartel to Zenora Pastrana, becoming wealthy from her exhibition.

 For over a hundred years, the bodies of Pastrana and her son were displayed around the world in museums, circuses and amusement parks.
 They appeared in Norway in 1921 and toured the US as late as 1972.
 Later that year, a tour of Sweden drew considerable public opposition, leading to the bodies being withdrawn from public view.
 Vandals broke into the storage facility in August 1976 and damaged the baby's body.
 The remains were consumed by mice.
 Julia's preserved body was stolen in 1979, but stored at the Oslo Forensic Institute after the body was reported to police but not identified.
 It was identified in 1990 and for many years rested in a sealed coffin at the Department of Anatomy, Oslo University.
 In 1994, the Norwergian Parliament recommended burying her remains, but the Minister of Sciences decided to keep them, so scientists could perform research.
 A special permit was required to gain access to her remains.